-i.
-Stakeholders and outcomes: PepsiCo aims to achieve zero net deforestation in our Company-owned and -operated activities and global supply chains from direct supplier to source.
-This is facilitated through proactively utilizing certification programs to verify compliance; for timber in our packaging, 83% of our total volume was certified to one of the following standards in 2021: CERFLOR, CSA, FSC, PEFC, or SFI.
+ii.
+Strategy: PepsiCo aims to achieve zero net deforestation in our company-owned and -operated activities and global supply chains from direct supplier to source.
+This is facilitated through proactively utilizing certification programs to verify compliance; for timber in our packaging, 70% of our total volume was certified to one of the following standards in 2022: FSC, PEFC, or SFI.
 PepsiCo recognizes the importance of having a credible system for third parties to raise concerns where they believe our standards are not being met.
 Our agricultural supply chain grievance mechanism helps prevent, identify and manage environmental and social concerns throughout our value chain, including those associated with timber.
 This allows third parties to raise concerns that our environmental and social goals and policies may not be upheld within our agricultural supply chain.
-We have engaged our direct suppliers who source from the companies at the center of complaints in 2021 to 1) Validate the allegations, 2) Demonstrate the importance we attach to addressing the concerns raised, 3) Understand corrective action steps already taken and planned in the future, and 4) Influence those actions, monitor progress towards completion and ultimately address the complaint.
+We have engaged our direct suppliers who source from the companies at the center of complaints in 2022 to 1) Validate the allegations, 2) Demonstrate the importance we attach to addressing the concerns raised, 3) Understand corrective action steps already taken and planned in future, and 4) Influence those actions, monitor progress towards completion and ultimately address the complaint.